xuziping/ApiHelper/README.md

 ----------
 Generates raw comments for ApiDoc to parse and generate the API documents.

+For now, API Helper generate ApiDoc, Postman and Markdown files under different folders after run once.

 ## Usage ##